 - other factors deemed relevant by the court.

-Talk to an Attorney About DWI Expungement
+Talk to a Minneapolis DWI Defense Attorney About DWI Expungement

 Some individuals convicted of DWI in Minnesota have had success with expunging their convictions.
 Unfortunately, this is limited to misdemeanor cases.
 Even with a misdemeanor, there is no guarantee that the court will grant your petition.